LisCT/node-practice/README.md

     |- weather app/
         |- app.js -> connects to a weather API and display information based on a zip code or other user input.
     |- stock app/
         |- app.js -> connects to a stock API and display information based on the stock name.
+    |- flash cards/
+        |- app.js -> express app with redirect
+    |-  node server/
+        |- script.js -> basic server with node

 ## How it works